 Alpha is a very car-oriented village.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Alpha is a small village , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Alpha has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-Being a small village, Alpha does not have a public transit system used by locals to get to and from work.
+Alpha is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.